Enrollment: Admission Requirements

 If you do not meet the admission guidelines mentioned above, you may be admitted conditionally with the approval of the dean, or his/her designee.
 Undergraduate students who are conditionally admitted must achieve a cumulative grade point average of 2.00 in their first 12 units at Golden Gate University.

 You should provide the following documents:

-- Admission Application Form and Fee: The completed application form with the nonrefundable application fee ($55 for domestic degree applicants; $40 for domestic certificate applicants, $110 for all international applicants) should be sent to the Office of Enrollment Services.
+- Admission Application Form and Fee: The completed application form with the nonrefundable application fee ($55 for domestic degree applicants; $40 for domestic certificate applicants) should be sent to the Office of Enrollment Services.